AlissonRafaelDev/AlissonRafaelDev/README.md

 Hello, world!
 My name is Alisson Rafael, I'm 22 years old and I'm from João Pessoa, PB.
 I'm currently studying Internet Systems at UNIESP (Union of Educational Institutions of the State of São Paulo), where I've been developing skills in Python, HTML, CSS and SQL — combining theory with lots of practice through the active learning methodology.

-Before that, I finished high school along with a technical course in Administration, which gave me a good foundation to combine technology and management in my projects.
+Before that, I finished high school along with a technical course in administrative technician, which gave me a good foundation to combine technology and management in my projects.

 I'm driven by challenges and the desire to learn more and more.
 So, let's join forces?